A

 Fixed term account

-This is a deposit which is held at a financial institution for an agreed fixed term, ranging anywhere from say a month to several years.
+This is a deposit which is held at a financial institution for an agreed fixed term.
+The length of the term can range from say, a month to several years.
 By virtue of its term being fixed, you will only be able to withdraw your money after the term has ended, or by giving an agreed period of notice.
 Your bank may allow you to withdraw your money early, but each bank's requirements will be different in this regard, and you are likely to incur a fee or penalty for doing so.

 Forex / FX